nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 Due to the way the game is coded, and the nature of the need for randomization and unpredictability, the game behaves slightly differently than the base, un-modified game.
 Here are some of the differences.

 - All items are "dropped" by NPCs, including those that were previously granted in cutscenes.
 Arzette will need to collect all items with her smart sword instead of relying on them being passively given to her.
-This includes NPC quest rewards, rocks, and jewel shards after defeating bosses, which might spawn on the other side of the room depending on where the boss was upon defeat.
+    - This includes NPC quest rewards, rocks, and jewel shards after defeating bosses.
+    - The capacity upgrades are represented by the heads of the NPC that hands them out.
+    - The Fort Dungeon Key and the Ogre Hair can be notoriously hard to see depending on the background where they spawn.

 - To defeat Daimur, five jewel shards are required to be collected, in addition to collecting Purple Magic/The Sword of Faramore.